-Like all medicines, quinapril can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, quinapril can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-- Quinapril may interact with a few medications and herbal supplements so check with your doctor or pharmacist before starting quinapril or before starting any new medicines.
+- Quinapril interacts with some medications and herbal supplements so check with your doctor or pharmacist before starting quinapril or before starting any new medicines.

 - Also, check with your pharmacist before taking over-the-counter medicines such as:

 - Anti-inflammatories such as diclofenac (eg, Voltaren Rapid)

-The following links provide further information on quinapril.
+The following links provide more information on quinapril.

 - Quinapril New Zealand Formulary